5 Habits For Success: How To Stay Motivated

 If you're about to start on a new project, or you want to re-engage with a project, think about the habits that you could introduce to help you set yourself up for success.

 You don't need to make ALL the changes in one go.
-Focus on where you are right now and what would be most helpful for you to become motivated.
+Focus on where you are right now and what would be most helpful for you to bring your goals to life.

 Approach these new habits experimentally.
 Use them to help you maintain focus as you face obstacles.
 Find what works for you, and go with it.